A Few Friendly Tips for Your Time in Hoi An

 Highly rated and excellent for men’s suits and classic designs for both men and women.
 Affordable, fast, and reliable.

 Outstanding for technical, creative, or bespoke designs.
 Huge fabric selection and a chance to see behind the scenes.
-Ask for Chi or Lien and let them know you’re friends of Phil and Hoa from ETHOS – they’ll take good care of you and may even share local food and café tips.
+Head to 95 Phan Chu Trinh Street and ask for Chi or Lien and let them know you’re friends of Phil and Hoa from ETHOS – they’ll take good care of you and may even share local food and café tips.

 7. Eat Well – Very Well